-We will use stochastic gradient descent with a regularization term (to reduce the tendency to overfit) and a training coefficient eta (which regulates the magnitude of changes to coefficients) (REF).
+We will use stochastic gradient descent with a regularization term (to reduce the tendency to overfit) and a training coefficient eta (which regulates the magnitude of changes to coefficients) (shaley-shwartz).
 To discover the proper values of eta, we will use 10-fold cross-validation with different parameter settings.
 In each “fold” of cross-validation, we withhold 10% of the plants from the training set, and then evaluate our results on the left-out plants (the test plants).
 Different folds differ based on which plants are chosen as test and which as training.
 The regularization and training coefficients that offer the best results on cross-validation, will then be used on all the data to determine the coefficient values.
 To evaluate the confidence interval of the coefficients, we will sample the plants with replacement to determine the range of values of each coefficient.
 The net result of this analysis will be the identification of the features (whether Principal Components or classic trait measurements) that are the best early predictors of biomass (Fig. 7B).

 Aim 2.
 The nutriome: Identification of early genetic markers of biomass and NPK-responsive pathways